amutaya/easyrbi/README.md

 #### Calculate the annul Richards Barker Flashiness Index (RBI)

--   Returns a data.frames with the waterYear and respective RBI values for given sites over a specified timeframe
+-   Returns a data frame with the waterYear and respective RBI values for given sites over a specified time frame

 ``` r
 rbi_df(c("01564500", "01567000"), "1970-10-01", "1980-09-30")